Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Appendix (full calculations)

+(For instance, this is the case on the left image in Figure \ref{fig:edge-comm}.) \item If $e_1$ and $e_2$ are edges in the boundary of a common plaquette, then, as long as the pair $(e_1,e_2)$ is adequate, then:

-\end{lemma} \begin{proof} The edge operators $E_{e_1}^{a_1}$ and $E_{e_2}^{a_2}$, where $a_1, a_2 \in A$, have intersecting supports only if they lie in the boundary of a common plaquette, or if not but there are edges that lie simultaneously in the boundary of a plaquette adjacent to $e_1$ and in the boundary of a plaquette adjacent to $e_2$.
+(For instance, this is the case on the three middle images in Figure \ref{fig:edge-comm}.) \end{enumerate} \end{lemma} NB: if the pair $(e_1,e_2)$ is not adequate, vertex projects do not commmute in general. \begin{proof} The edge operators $E_{e_1}^{a_1}$ and $E_{e_2}^{a_2}$ have intersecting supports only if they lie in the boundary of a common plaquette, or if not, but there exists an edge $e$ that lies simultaneously in the boundary of a plaquette adjacent to $e_1$ and in the boundary of a plaquette adjacent to $e_2$, see the left of Figure \ref{fig:edge-comm}.

-In the latter case the operators' supports only intersect in edges different from $e_1$ and $e_2$.
-Since the edge operators for $e_1$ and $e_2$ act on such edges only by applying the co-multiplication of $H$ and acting with the additional resulting tensor factor on a copy of $A$ associated with one of the plaquettes, we can see that due to the Yetter-Drinfeld condition such operators $E_{e_1}^{a_1}$ and $E_{e_2}^{a_2}$ commute with each other.
+Let us start with the latter case.
+In this easier case, $E_{e_1}^{a_1} \circ E_{e_2}^{a_2} = E_{e_2}^{a_2} \circ E_{e_1}^{a_1}$, regardless of $a_1$ and $a_2$ being cocommutative or not.
+The supports of the two operators only intersect at $e$.
+We now only need to observe that if $v\in H$ is the value associated to edge $e$, then, using the Yetter-Drinfeld condition \eqref{eq:yetter-drinfeld-condition-trivial}, given any $m,n \in A$: